 Let me say that again for the folk at the back - prevention is always better than cure.
 It's times like these that you really discover the value of working with a professional Designer who's accustomed to dealing with craziness, devising creative solutions and working with professional printers to get the job done.
-Today I'm going to take you through some of the most ordered wedding stationery items and offer advice around how you can plan to avoid reprinting some or all of your stationery due to postponement or guest list reductions.
+Today I'm going to take you through some of the most ordered event stationery items and offer advice around how you can plan to avoid reprinting some or all of your stationery due to postponement or guest list reductions.

-SAVE THE DATE CARDS
+SAVE THE DATE CARDS AND INVITATIONS

 Photo credit: (L) Jo Greenfield: Photographer

-Ways to reduce waste and/or avoid reprinting save the date cards
+Ways to reduce waste and/or avoid reprinting save the date cards or invitations

 Don't get printed save the date cards at all!
 Wait a little and redirect the budget which would've been spent on save the dates into your invites or something else entirely!